AdamFrenzen/techsplanation.dev/src/content/blog/2-Angular:-What-is-[object-Object]-and-how-to-fix-it.md

 ---
-title: 'What is Angular [object Object] and how to fix it?'
+title: "What is Angular [object Object] and how to fix it?"
-description: 'Learn what Angular [obect Object] is and the solution to displaying the correct data.'
+description: "Learn what Angular [obect Object] is and the solution to displaying the correct data."
-pubDate: 'Mar 08 2024'
+pubDate: "Mar 08 2024"
-heroImage: '/blog-placeholder-4.jpg'
+heroImage: "/blog-placeholder-4.jpg"
 ---

 ## What is Angular `[object Object]`?

 Angular `[object Object]` occurs when an entire object is rendered in the template.

 This happens because variables are typecasted into strings when being rendered. `[object Object]` is the string value of an object due to objects being stored as memory references.